 5. Chimparoo Trek Air-O Woven

-The Chimparoo Trek Air-O Woven is perfect for use during hot or humid weather.
+The Chimparoo Trek Air-O Woven one of the best baby carriers in Singapore for use during hot or humid weather.
 This ergonomic and supportive carrier is made with sturdy and breathable materials, to minimise the discomfort for both baby and carrier.

 The carrier’s structure can be altered for different carrying positions.
 As a plus, it comes in various colourful designs.
 Carry your baby in style and comfort with the Chimparoo Trek Air-O.

 - Ergonomic and supportive design